 Figure 1 shows the architecture of the audio/video communication solution.

 As shown in Figure 1, the audio/video management service and the terminal application signal by using the AliwareMQ for MQ, and implement service data interactions through Alibaba Cloud RTC.
 For more information, see Data interaction.

 The advantages of the audio/video communication solution are as follows:

 - Service capabilities are scalable.

-- AliwareMQ for IoT and Alibaba Cloud RTC can be used on demand and dynamically scaled up to handle burst traffic peaks.
+- Message Queue for MQTT and Alibaba Cloud RTC can be used on demand and dynamically scaled up to handle burst traffic peaks.

 - Network coverage is widespread.

-- AliwareMQ for IoT and Alibaba Cloud RTC provide global deployment capabilities to achieve local service access and save cross-zone and cross-nation costs.
+- Message Queue for MQTT and Alibaba Cloud RTC provide global deployment capabilities to achieve local service access and save cross-zone and cross-nation costs.

 - The construction period is short, supporting easy access.